Why is it hard to quit smoking?

 • After 2-3 weeks, your brain will restore to its natural state and the nicotine will not be in control

 • Withdrawing will occur during this time.
-Symptoms include irritability, anger, anxiety, trouble thinking, cravings, and feeling hungrier.
+Symptoms include irritability, anger, anxiety, trouble thinking, cravings, feeling hungrier.

 • Address any reservations or rationales you may have about smoking (i.e., “Smoking makes me feel good” or “I fear I may lose a group of friends”).